zahin24/bash_scrypt_Bug_Hunting/README.md

 # bash_scrypt_Bug_Hunting
-it is the reposetory where i keep all the automation script.
+It is the reposetory where i keep all the automation script.

 # Command for run the script:
 ``